marianosimone/take-a-look/quotes.md

 > Truth is where the problem is.
 We shall find the truth when we examine the problem.
 The problem is never apart from the answer, the problem is the answer - the understanding of the problem is the dissolution of the problem.
 It is a mistake to think that one can establish a universal definition for verification.

 Bruce Lee, "The Tao of Jeet Kune Do"

+> In nirvana, we become emotionally independent of those persons, places and things in life we previously affixed the adjective "my".
+We no longer identify ourselves in terms of our relationship to them.
+The independence does not mean that we don't care, it means that we don't possessively care.
+Instead of having friends, we are merely friends.

+Ming Zhen Shakya, "Zen and the Martial Arts"